 While many areas are working to promote health, safety and mental well-being, many continue to be plagued with persistently high rates of trauma.
 Some rates of trauma and its symptoms are more prevalent in certain parts of the country.
 There is a growing understanding that trauma manifests not only at the individual level, but also at the community level, through exposure to both interpersonal violence and structural violence, which prevents people and communities from meeting their basic needs.
 Community trauma manifests, for example, as a breakdown of social networks, relationships, and positive norms.

 For more information on racism, discrimination, mental health and how the criminal justice system affects the BME section, please click this link to the Mental Health Foundation.

 So what are our aims for this event?
 Our aim at BLAC in its entirety is to counter misleading perceptions by highlighting the positives aspects of African-Caribbean cultures and people, and we achieve this through through a unique blend of, music and art which are embodied in the ceremony.
 Also, the ceremony aims to sow the seeds of unity, friendship, understanding and enrichment amongst our diverse communities.
-We have role models in abundance in every one of our communities and BLAC aims to help change the narrative and bring this to the fore by shining the spotlight on those wonderful individuals and businesses striving to make our community a fabulous and wonderful place to be proud of.
+We have role models in abundance in our communities and BLAC aims to bring this to the fore by shining the spotlight on those wonderful individuals and businesses striving to make our community a fabulous and wonderful place to be proud of.

-BLAC is not just an awards ceremony; it’s a brand, working closely with governments, NGO’s and others to help guide the youths and their families into a more productive, constructive and healthy lifestyle.
+BLAC is not just an awards ceremony; it’s a brand, working closely with governments, NGO’s and others to help guide the youths and families into a more productive, constructive and healthy lifestyle1

 The magnificent occasion will build a legacy for the African-Caribbean communities.
 We’re honoured to have the interest of many important figures supporting this worthwhile cause.